 - Detailed understanding and contextual awareness of visitors’ needs.
 Chatbots need to have an idea of the problem the customer is trying to solve before the initiation of the conversation.

 - Ability to pull in multiple content sources.
 Whatever it takes to get the customers’ questions answered needs to happen in a chatbot.
 Don’t let content silos deliver a subpar experience.

 - Recommendations for the next step.
 When the chatbot understands the customer’s needs, it needs to be able to recommend next steps or additional content that can anticipate their next need.

 In addition, you need to start educating the leadership team on what AI can do for your business.
 Don’t let outdated myths about machine learning and artificial intelligence derail your plans; AI-powered search can have a real impact on your bottom line.

 One of the key ways AI-powered search can make a difference today is through site search in ecommerce.
 As you create more and more personalized experiences, the costs of manually tuning your site search and analyzing your usage analytics grow, eventually becoming an issue of scalability.
 Machine learning solves this problem through automation.
 Machine learning embedded in your site search will automatically learn from your users’ context, behavior and history what content makes them successful and then automatically recommend it to them without your web team having to go in and manually adjust anything.
 Machine learning makes it even easier to put your customers in the driver’s seat because it will learn from them the content that they need next.

 It’s definitely a battlefield out there, but paying attention to these trends and embracing AI technologies can help you catch up to your customers’ needs, and increase revenue from your online store.
-Find out more during our webinar with Sitecore on Sitecore Commerce on March 28.
+Find out more during our on-demand webinar.